 Application Process

 The application process begins with completing a state-provided application form.
 An application fee, varying by state, accompanies this form.
-Many states mandate a training course or seminar, which educates applicants on laws and practices relevant to notarial acts.
+Many states mandate a training course or seminar that educates applicants on laws and practices relevant to notarial acts.
 Passing an exam is often required to demonstrate competence.
 Once approved, notaries might need to secure a bond, typically ranging from $5,000 to $15,000, to protect the public from potential misconduct.
 After meeting all criteria, applicants receive a commission and authoritative seal to perform duties.
 Regular renewals are necessary to maintain active status.

 Rules and Regulations